 The Southern Leopard Frog has large spots on its body and the skin is smooth.
 It is found throughout the state.

 The Pickeral Frog looks like the leopard frog but has rectangular spots on its back.

-Wood Frog (Rana sylvatica) is a very easy to identify because of their mask around their face.
+The Wood Frog is a very easy to identify because of their mask around their face.
 They can vary in color from brown, red, and silver.
 Its found in the western edge of the state.